crys-cross/ethernaut-attacks/README.md

 - Register Player's address as entrant.Challenge lies with passing all the requirements in order to be accepted as entrant by the contract.

 #### SOLUTION:
 -   Player needs to know about type conversion, opcode and difference of tx.origin from msg.sender in order to meet the requirements of this contract and be able to register Player's address as an entrant.
-Deploy AttackGateKeeperOne.sol at goerli network with deployAttackGateKeeperOne.ts and run attackGateKeeperOne.ts to attack.
-GateKeeperOneSample.sol is for testing locally.
+Change gate keeper one instance address then run attackGateKeeperOne.ts to attack.

 #### FILES:
 -   TODO: more descriptions